jimtheenchanter/Archaeological-Fieldwork/README.md

 # Hillfort Here
 <p>GPS based Android field work app for archaeology, culture & history students. </p>

-# Archaeological-Fieldwork
-<p>College Assignment for map based android app for locating and updating archaeological hillforts.
+<p>College Assignment for Kotlin based android app for with interactive GoogleMaps API for locating and updating archaeological hillforts.
 Users can view existing hillforts and visit the sites using coordinates and GoogleMaps API.
+Using their cameras technology the hillforts can be updated with uptodate images.
 </p>

 ### FEATURES:
    <ul>